jzielinski47/avs-inteligent-traffic-control/readme.md

 - Colliding-free signal phases are ensured - no colliding routes receive green lights at the same time

 #### Additional Features
-- Emergency vehicle preemption is implemented: emergency vehicles get immediate passage regardless of queue position
+- Emergency vehicles get immediate passage regardless of queue position
 - Fullstack web app with GUI and visualization of traffic light signals

 ## Simulation Algorithm